 Now we’ve spoken a little on prices – let me tell you why they can vary so much and I guess this is where the full time professional wedding photographer as apposed to the hobbyist comes in.
 I’m going to start with gear.

 Even if you paid someone $1000 to take your wedding photos, you need to be ok with the fact that if something went wrong, there is a high risk of not receiving your photos.
 So lets say you hired someone who owned a decent camera and say 2 lenses.
 I think it’s safe to say if you’re paying $1000 – that photographer is simply not charging enough for their time and also would NOT be covering back up equipment, running costs such as websites, software subscriptions, business insurance, gear updates, paying tax, and honestly I could list so much more.
-I will say this – camera’s fail – I have 3 camera bodies and I just had an error come up on one that needs to be sent off to get fixed.
-Had I have had one camera and that happened at a wedding – guess what – show’s over.
+I will say this – camera’s fail – I have 3 camera bodies that I take to every wedding.
+It’s ok to ask a potential photographer how many camera’s they take to your wedding.
+If it’s one and it fails – show’s over.
+Imagine that.
 The same with lenses, they fail and they have on me at weddings.
 Back ups are essential.
 BUT EVERYONE HAS TO START SOMEWHERE!
 If you’re fully aware that this person is starting out – then go ahead!
 As I said at the beginning, we all started somewhere and we need the couples who aren’t expecting too much to give us a red hot go!

 Something to check when enquiring with photographers and don’t feel silly for asking – this is a REASONABLE question!